Nimiq-5

 Nimiq-5 is a Canadian communications satellite, operated by Telesat Canada as part of its Nimiq fleet of satellites.
 It is positioned in geostationary orbit at a longitude of 72.7° West of the Greenwich Meridian.
-As of July 2015, EchoStar Corporation leases the satellite's entire capacity to provide high-definition television direct-to-home broadcasting for Dish Network Corporation.
+As of July 2015, EchoStar Corporation leases almost the entire capacity of the satellite to provide high-definition television direct-to-home broadcasting for Dish Network Corporation.The only exception is a single 1080p MPEG4 Stream used by the Legislative Assembly of Ontario.
 When accessed using a multi-satellite receiver such as the VIP722k and a multi-satellite dish/LNB combo, such as the Dish-300, Dish-500, or Dish-Turbo 1000.4, the satellite is referred to by the on-screen diagnostics as Echostar 72 W.

 Spacecraft

 Nimiq-5 was built by Space Systems/Loral, and is based on the LS-1300 satellite bus.
 The contract to build it was announced on 4 January 2007.
 At launch, it will have a mass of 4745 kg, and is expected to operate for fifteen years.
 It carries 32 Ku-band transponders frequency designation system.